shankar4/Functional-Model/SystemC Installation Notes.md

 ldconfig should normally be run by the super-user as it may require write permission on some root owned directories and files.
 If you use -r option to change the root directory, you don't have to be super-user though as long as you have sufficient right to that directory tree.

+#### Continued with RTL and behavioral level SystemC code examples:

+1. Copy 'helloSystemC' and give it the name of 'fullAdder.'
+This should copy the whole set of paths etc.